ajpung/colt/README.md

 # Introduction
-A tool for predicting the age of horses based on teeth images.
+A tool for predicting the age of horses based on dental images.

 # Horse aging
 ## Introduction
-There are many ways to predict the age a male whitetail deer.
+There are many ways to predict the age of horses.
 One common method is to look at the teeth structure and analyze their  wear and material patterning, but this requires the aid of a professional.
 Other techniques have been deeply investigated including antler characteristics (mass, size, etc.) as well as body proportions.